hpe-storage/csi-driver/USING.md

   limitIops: "76800"
 ```

 Create a `PersistentVolumeClaim`.
-This makes sure a volume is created and provisioned on your behalf, make sure to reference the correct `StorageClassName`:
+This makes sure a volume is created and provisioned on your behalf, make sure to reference the correct `.spec.storageClassName`:

 ```
 apiVersion: v1